Vidigal-code/nslt-challenge/back-end/README.md

 AWS_SECRET_ACCESS_KEY=test
 MONGO_URI=mongodb://127.0.0.1:27017/nouslatam
 ```
+### Environment Variables

+- **HOST:** Defines the hostname or IP address on which the back-end server will listen.
+In this example, it’s set to `localhost`, which means the server will only be accessible from the same machine it’s running on.
 - **PORT:** Defines the port on which the back-end server will listen.
 In this example, it’s set to port `3000`.
 - **HTTPS:** This indicates whether the server should use HTTPS.
 In this case, it’s set to `false` (non-HTTPS).
 - **API_FRONTEND:** Specifies the front-end URL.
 In this case, it's the URL of the front-end app running locally (e.g., `http://localhost:5173`).